Marsy’s Law Abuse by Law Enforcement – Florida Supreme Court Rules in Favor of Release of Officer Identities

 “I’m disappointed, and I feel like it was wrongly decided,” Newman said of the decision.

 Marsy’s Law, which won with 61% approval of the voters, was sold to the public as the Florida Crime Victims Bill of Rights.
 It gave crime victims numerous new rights, including notification of upcoming court proceedings and the ability to speak out during hearings.
-It also granted victims “the right to prevent the disclosure of information or records that could be used to locate or harass the victim” or their family.
+It also granted victims “the right to prevent the disclosure of information or records that might be used to locate or harass the victim” or their family.

 The Supreme Court addressed that issue directly, writing, “We conclude that Marsy’s Law does not guarantee to a victim the categorical right to withhold his or her name from disclosure.
-In their ordinary and plain usage, the relevant words of our Constitution, ‘information or records that could be used to locate or harass the victim or the victim’s family, or which could disclose confidential or privileged information of the victim’ … do not encompass the victim’s identity.”
+In their ordinary and plain usage, the relevant words of our Constitution, ‘information or records that might be used to locate or harass the victim or the victim’s family, or which might disclose confidential or privileged information of the victim’ … do not encompass the victim’s identity.”

 The opinion was authored by Justice John Couriel, with Chief Justice Carlos Muniz and Justices Charles Canady, Jamie Grosshans and Renatha Francis concurring.
 Justice Jorge Labarga concurred in the result only, and Justice Meredith Sasso didn’t participate in the ruling.